Search H-1B salary, sponsor, and LCA data. Learn how to use OFLC and employer data to benchmark wages and check approval rates.

 If you're evaluating an H-1B extension or considering cap-exempt positions, understanding how wage levels affect your filed application helps you verify that your employer is meeting compliance requirements.

 H-1B visa sponsorship involves coordinating application filing with the OFLC, maintaining prevailing wage compliance, and preparing the Form I-129 petition for agency review.
-H-1B database research helps you verify offers and understand market rates, but the actual filing process requires precise documentation and timing.
+Research helps you verify offers and understand market rates, but the actual filing process requires precise documentation and timing.

 Lighthouse provides eligibility diagnostics, application preparation guidance, legal review of petition materials, and case management technology that tracks deadlines across the process.
 Our approach combines experienced immigration teams with tools built for employment-based visa workflows.